 From increasing land and water temperatures to rising sea levels, more frequent and severe storms, and the spread of invasive species and public health threats, climate change is already impacting our state.
 Maine Conservation Voters works at the state and federal level to advance transformative climate policies and ensure their equitable implementation.

 Maine Won’t Wait

-Grounded in science and community and developed through a collaborative, whole-of-government process, Maine Won’t Wait is the State’s ambitious, specific, and equitable four-year plan to reduce emissions, prepare for climate change impacts, and strengthen communities in Maine.
+Grounded in science and community and developed through a collaborative, whole-of-government process, Maine Won’t Wait is the State’s ambitious, specific, and equitable four-year plan to reduce emissions, prepare for climate change impacts, and strengthen our communities.
 It includes bold goals to:

 Historic Federal Action

 Even as Maine and other states act on climate, we need consistent leadership at the federal level in order to meet the climate crisis at the scale that science and justice demand.
 Transformative federal investments through the American Rescue Plan, Infrastructure Investments and Jobs Act, and Inflation Reduction Act are funneling resources to support and expand Maine’s climate and clean energy policies.
 The Inflation Reduction Act alone represents the biggest climate investment in history and is delivering significant benefits to Maine.